cubouyaka/blogphoto/README.md

   2. Changing profile picture with a form
   3. Displaying feed on home page.
   4. Creating a Blog article with a Photo uploaded (BlogForm + PhotoForm)
-  5. View for Blog article
+  5. Viewing a Blog article
+  6. Editing a Blog article